-Operating a Nest thermostat is one of the best ways to optimize the everyday schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make changes.
-But as you may expect, it won’t work well or at all if you see an error code on the display.
-The exact error code offers useful information about the source of the problem, something a trained technician can use to present solutions that much faster.
+Operating a Nest thermostat is one of the most convenient ways to optimize the daily schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you might expect, it won’t work correctly or at all if you see an error code appear.
+The precise error code offers useful information about the source of the problem, something a knowledgeable technician can use to present solutions that much faster.

-Here are seven of the most common error codes you may find on your Nest thermostat.
-We’ll review the basics of each error code as well as how you might solve it and the projected cost to do so.
-Keep in mind that while the price will ultimately depend on the precise Nest model, you can expect to pay between $75-$200 for repairs.
-This should include travel and labor costs on top of any specific parts necessary to complete repairs.
+Let’s consider seven of the most frequent error codes you could encounter on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you could fix it and the approximate cost to do so.
+Keep in mind that while the costs will ultimately be dependent on the exact Nest model, you can count on paying around $75-$200 for repairs.
+This should include travel and labor costs as well as any specific parts necessary to wrap up repairs.

 e298 – Critical

 This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the issue is resolved.
+Since this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on display until the problem is dealt with.

 Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A trained technician should inspect electrical connections and wiring until they find the source of the problem.
+The wiring could have disconnected or become damaged, or a disconnection may have happened further along in your home’s electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A trained technician can examine electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not just a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and progressively inspect each wire, making sure they are fully placed into the connector with the proper amount of uncovered copper.
-Once they locate the damaged connector, it can be exchanged for a new one.
+They’ll shut off the power and gradually look at each wire, seeing to it that they are fully attached into the connector with the proper amount of exposed copper.
+Once they pinpoint the damaged connector, it can be swapped for a new one.

 e195 – Critical

 This critical error code can show up when the weather outside is severely hot.
-The HVAC system can shut down and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
-In the event the breakers are on, you can examine a couple of other places before consulting a professional technician.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually shut down.
+Presuming the breakers are on, you can check a handful of other places before contacting a professional technician.

-Since this error can deplete your thermostat’s battery, the first step may be supplying enough power to figure out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and deliver power with a USB cable.
-In the event it reveals error code 195, you should continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t find anything wrong with these components, it will likely be best to call a pro.
+Because this error can deplete your thermostat’s battery, the first step may be restoring enough power to figure out if this specific error code is what you’re facing.
+You can detach the thermostat from its base and provide power with a USB cable.
+Assuming it presents error code 195, you can continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This can stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-The technician can cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This can stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+The technician will meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it might still stop you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining adequate power.
-You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it can still stop you from using the Nest thermostat how you want to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 show up.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is sent inside the Nest’s wiring, it may damage internal components and can even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off straightaway.
-You can then contact a professional technician with the appropriate experience identifying and solving electrical malfunctions.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is sent through the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to guard against electrical damage, it’s recommended to shut the power off straightaway.
+You can then get in touch with a professional technician with the appropriate experience diagnosing and solving electrical issues.

 e73 – Critical

-This might be as simple as the breaker being shut off, but it could also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s best to speak with a local professional.
+This will sometimes be as simple as the breaker being switched off, but it could also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s best to speak with a local professional.